bus710/sulcata/README.md

 ```

 - Modify kobuki_slam.launch ([see also](http://cafe.naver.com/openrt/11728))
+Since 'kobuki_slam' was originally designed for 2D LRF data, you should modify a launch file, whici is 'kobuki_slam.launch' in the repository.
 The lines, which is related to "urg_node", should be commentted.
 ```
 <launch>
 #<node pkg="urg_node" type="urg_node" name="kobuki_urg_node" output="screen">